Tapeworm Infection

 A parasitic worm that lives in the intestines of humans and animals.

-Weight loss, abdominal pain, diarrhea, and fatigue.
+Weight loss, abdominal pain, diarrhea, and fatigue, though some cases may be asymptomatic.

 Can tapeworms be treated?